elatov/elatov.github.io/_posts/2014-04-03-rhcsa-rhce-chapter-15-nfs.md

 >
 >     **sec=krb5p** uses Kerberos V5 for user authentication, integrity checking, and encrypts NFS traffic to prevent traffic sniffing.
 This is the most secure setting, but it also involves the most performance overhead.
 >
-> *   **tcp** &#8211; Instructs the NFS mount to use the TCP protocol.
+> *   **tcp** - Instructs the NFS mount to use the TCP protocol.
 >
-> *   **udp** &#8211; Instructs the NFS mount to use the UDP protocol.
+> *   **udp** - Instructs the NFS mount to use the UDP protocol.

 ### NFS Client Example

-Now let&#8217;s install the same package on our RH5 machine and try to mount the share from our RH6 server:
+Now let's install the same package on our RH5 machine and try to mount the share from our RH6 server:

     [root@rhel2 ~]# yum install nfs-utils

-Now let&#8217;s create a local directory where I will mount the remote directory:
+Now let's create a local directory where I will mount the remote directory:

     [root@rhel2 ~]# mkdir /mnt/nfs

-Since RH5 uses NFSv3 by default during the mount, let&#8217;s specify the version and mount the remote directory:
+Since RH5 uses NFSv3 by default during the mount, let's specify the version and mount the remote directory:

     [root@rhel2 ~]# mount -t nfs4 192.168.2.2:/nfs /mnt/nfs
     [root@rhel2 ~]#